system76/docs/_articles/wireless.md

 - You can also try turning the wireless Internet card in your laptop off by pressing <kbd>Fn</kbd>+<kbd>F11</kbd>, waiting a minute, then pressing it again to turn it back on.
 - Try rebooting the computer.

-If that doesn't solve the problem, you can check the router:
+Router settings also cause problems.
+Try adjusting your access point to these settings:

 - WPA2-AES is the preferred security method over WPA/WPA2 mixed mode or TKIP
 - If your router is capable of N speeds, you may have better connectivity with a channel width of 20 MHz in the 2.4 GHz band instead of automatic 20/40 MHz or fixed 40 MHz.
 - Make sure the 2.4Ghz and 5Ghz SSID names are different.
 - Pick a fixed channel, either 1, 6, or 11 in the 2.4 Ghz band, rather than automatic channel selection.
 - Check if the router is set to use N speeds only; auto B/G/N is preferred.
 - Lower the max/burst speeds, turn off channel bonding, and reduce channel width.
-Setting the mode to 600 Mb/s or 450 Mb/s speeds uses spread frequencies and decreases stability.
+Setting the speed to 600 Mb/s or 450 Mb/s will use spread frequencies to achieve those speeds and tend to decrease stability.
 Try setting it to 289/300 Mb/s (N speed) or or 54 Mb/s (G speed).
 - After making these changes, reboot the router.

 # Advanced Troubleshooting